 High-tech learning centers open with goal to bridge Portland’s digital divides

 A partnership between an Oregon community organization and a global telecommunications company is bringing high-tech learning centers to three Portland Neighborhoods in an effort to help people overcome digital barriers as a way to improve their livelihoods.
-The centers officially opened Thursday morning.
+The centers officially opened December 1st.

 Verizon has given $4 million to the housing and economic advancement nonprofit Hacienda Community Development Corporation to open the “Community Forward Learning Centers,” which will have free resources available to the public including high-speed internet, 3D Printers and laser cutters at North, Northeast and Southeast Portland locations.
 The North Portland center will also have a professional-level audio recording station.